tmflower/critterclub/README.md

-# Critter Club: a web application for learning about animals and collecting animal cards
+# Critter Club
-Under construction
+Under construction; a kid-friendly web application for learning about animals and collecting animal cards